- Home

 file on it.
 You can store differentbitrise.yml

-files on the other branches: Storing a bitrise.yml file on multiple branches in the repository.You can check your Bitrise app's default branch on bitrise.io by going to the Settings tab and finding the DEFAULT BRANCH option.
+files on the other branches: Storing a bitrise.yml file on multiple branches in the repository.You can check your Bitrise project's default branch on bitrise.io by going to the Settings tab and finding the DEFAULT BRANCH option.

 -